 Financial Planning and Analysis (FP&A) Leaders are Failing to Deliver Higher Strategic Value

-Recently, Prophix Software released its findings from the survey, Defining the Evolution of FP&A: Benchmarks, Challenges & Opportunities.
-The survey which was carried out in 2017 received feedback from over 300 FP&A leaders from all companies of all sizes across the globe.
+Prophix Software findings from the survey, Defining the Evolution of FP&A: Benchmarks, Challenges & Opportunities highlighted room for improvement.
+The survey included feedback from over 300 FP&A leaders from all companies of all sizes across the globe.

 The survey was conducted to establish the maturity of analytics solutions across the globe, the effectiveness and efficiency of FP&A leaders’ planning processes, how companies are leveraging technology to improve FP&A processes, and to gauge internal perceptions relative to the value of FP&A.